PSN is once again organizing the Palestine Reading Circle for 2018/19 academic year!

 Information on how to get copies of books is below.

-Here is information about the next book we have selected to read, which we’ll meet to discuss in January 2019:
+Here is information about what we have selected to read for our next meet-up in September 2019:

 Defending Hope: Dispatches from the front lines in Palestine and Israel